saimiqbal7/contactus/README.md

 ## Testing Locally

+After the task completed, you can use the docker to test it locally.
+Check the guide [here](https://docs.koii.network/develop/write-a-koii-task/task-development-kit-tdk/testing-locally-with-docker/) to use the docker.

 ## Deploying the Task

+You can use create-task-cli to deploy the task.
+Check the guide [here](https://docs.koii.network/quickstart/command-line-tool/create-task-cli) to deploy the task.
+After the task is deployed, you need to whitelist your task so that it can be run on the Koii node.
+Please contact our support team to whitelist your task [here](https://discord.gg/koii).

 # Retrieving and decrypting the form-fill data
-.... once you have a working koii node running the task, and you're already running the react repo, you can fetch the form data and decrypt it ... < instructions >
+Once you have a working koii node running the task, and you're already running the react repo, you can fetch the form data and decrypt it using the following steps:

+- Check contactusRead folder.
+- Go through the README in that folder, it provide steps to setup the function.

 The back end will retrieve the encrypted data from the task node, decrypt is using the private key of the task creator and viewing the data